tcasas/runbooks/docs/git/rollback-commit-and-push.md

    ```bash
    git status
    ```
+3. If the revert touched multiple files, run a quick smoke check (tests, lints, or the minimal verification relevant to the project) to ensure the rollback did not break anything the bad commit fixed.

 ## 5) Push the Fix to GitHub
 1. Push the branch normally (no history rewrite required for `git revert`):